ch3n9w/sway/README.md

 #### Kitty

-Do not use alacritty any more, kitty is just more advanced.
+I switch from alacritty to kitty, since kitty is just more advanced,

 Using the Tokyonight theme and Firacode Nerd Font, the profile file has been given